RMSP 30-Year Anniversary Celebration

 Quinn Hegwood is one of RMSP's core instructors, specializing in printing and social media.
 She enjoys photographing people in their natural habitat, primarily mothers and children, and she is on a constant search for light.
 Quinn is passionate about helping students to discover the artist within themselves.

 Jessica Carter is all about balance: passion with practicality, simplicity with thoroughness, creativity with strategy.
 She even balanced a degree in business administration with one in public administration.
-Jessica has worked with small nonprofits, universities, government agencies, and Fortune 500 companies, including organizations like Boeing and NASA.
+Jessica has worked with small nonprofits, universities, government agencies, and Fortune 500 companies.
 Through most of her career, she’s developed and managed programs for college students, adult learners, retirees, and alumni.
 (Speaking of alumni, she’s also a graduate of RMSP’s Summer Intensive.)
 Jessica is currently the Program Director at RMSP where she manages the Professional Intensive and Summer Intensive programs, balancing the big-picture curriculum with logistical details.
 She teaches business planning and management courses in Professional Intensive, and she loves bringing new ideas, helpful insights, and a boost of energy to aspiring entrepreneurs.
-Jessica’s love of teaching is second only to her love of nature.
-When she’s not at RMSP, she and her fellow nature-loving husband are somewhere watching wildlife (or at least waiting for it to show up).
-And if she’s not outside with her camera and binoculars, she’s inside curled up with her twin kitties – usually watching an amazing documentary or the best TV show of all time (Parks and Recreation, in case you were wondering).
-“Change the world by being yourself.” -Amy Poehler
+Jessica’s love of teaching is second only to her love of nature; in addition to business courses, she also teaches wildlife, nature, and abstract photography.

 Cal Stewart is an Australian photographer, currently based in Missoula, MT, who shoots a mix of commercial, conceptual, documentary and fine art portrait photography.
 Cal has undertaken projects in Montana, Europe and northern Africa.
 Cal is passionate about the use of film as a capture medium because of its history, aesthetic value and the unique possibilities it can offer to the artistic process.
 A Rocky Mountain School of Photography Summer Intensive graduate, he has explored much of the world with his camera and is passionate about helping you do the same.